 On the BC deer hunt, my guide Wes Phillips recommended that we try to locate buck tracks along a road and then track the deer down.
-Although was made several attempts, we never quite caught up with the bucks we followed, but we came close.
+Although we made several attempts, we never quite caught up with the bucks we followed, but we came close.
 On one occasion we caught up to a yearling doe that had been traveling with another doe and the buck we were after.
 We must have just missed seeing the buck.
 It is an exciting way to hunt, but the noisy snow made it unlikely that we’d get in range of a shooter buck.

 Here are a couple photos of deer tracks we found.